Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs: Unipotent Characters

 where $Z$ runs over all special symbols of rank $n$ and defect $0$, $\calv(G)_Z$ is the span of $\{\,\rho_\Lambda\mid\Lambda\in\cals^\epsilon_Z\,\}$ and $\calv(G)^\sharp_Z$ is the span of $\{\,R_\Sigma\mid\Sigma\in\cals_{Z,0}\,\}$.

-Let $Z$ be a special symbol of defect $0$ and degree $d$.
+Let $Z$ be a special symbol of defect $0$ and let $d=\deg(Z)$.
 An \emph{arrangement} of $Z_\rmI$ is a partition $\Phi$ of the $2d$ singles in $Z_\rmI$ into $d$ pairs such that each pair contains one element in the first row and one element in the second row of $Z_\rmI$.
-The following two lemmas are from \cite{pan-finite-unipotent} subsection~5.3: \begin{lem} Let $Z$ be a special symbol of rank $n$ and defect $0$, and let $\Phi$ be an arrangement of $Z_\rmI$ with subsets of pairs $\Psi,\Psi'$. \begin{enumerate} \item[(i)] $\Lambda\in C_{\Phi,\Psi}$ if and only if $\Lambda^\rmt\in C_{\Phi,\Psi}$.
+Let the cell $C_{\Phi,\Psi}$ be defined as in (\ref{0302}).
+The following two lemmas are from \cite{pan-finite-unipotent} \S 4.4: \begin{lem} Let $Z$ be a special symbol of rank $n$ and defect $0$, and let $\Phi$ be an arrangement of $Z_\rmI$ with subsets of pairs $\Psi,\Psi'$. \begin{enumerate} \item[(i)] $\Lambda\in C_{\Phi,\Psi}$ if and only if $\Lambda^\rmt\in C_{\Phi,\Psi}$.